claudiotalarico/SV-design-verification-synthesis/README.md

 make signals SIM=questa
 ```

-Launching Questa using `make waves SIM=questa` leaves the waveform viewer blank.
-You need add the desired signals manually.
+Launching Questa via `make waves SIM=questa` opens a blank waveform viewer.
+You must add the desired signals manually.<br>

-To do this, you can run the following command in the VSIM console:
+To do this, run the following command in the VSIM console:

 ```
 add wave /tb_top/*; wave zoomfull;